Engee documentation

 16

-We are left with 16 attributes for each observation (remember that all observations have different lengths, each engine has worked a different number of cycles before failure).
+There are 16 signs left for each observation (it is worth remembering that all observations have different lengths, each engine has run a different number of cycles before failure).

-Another technique that usually speeds up learning is to prepare the features by giving each series a mathematical expectation of 0 and a variance of 1.
-Let's collect the signals from all the motors into one column.
+Another technique that usually speeds up learning is to prepare the signs by giving each series a mathematical expectation of 0 and a variance of 1.
+We will collect the signals from all the engines in one column.

 In [ ]: